canstar

 When comparing home insurance policies, some factors to consider include:

-• The risks (inclusions) you will be covered for and any optional extras that you can add to the policy (e.g., accidental damage, motor burnout, portable contents etc.)
+• The risks (inclusions) you'll be covered for and any optional extras that you can add to the policy, like accidental damage, motor burnout, and portable contents cover.

 • The level of cover, including claim limits and sub-limits